-Jonathan, you are 30 years old and weren’t investing during the first decade of the millennium, so you won’t have any first-hand experience with losses of this magnitude.
-Since 2009, investors have enjoyed one of the best-ever periods for stock markets: double-digit returns and remarkably little volatility.
+Jonathan, you are 30 years old and weren’t investing when the dot-com bubble burst, so you won’t have any first-hand experience with losses of this magnitude.
+Since 2009, investors have enjoyed one of the best-ever periods for stock markets: double-digit returns and remarkably little volatility, at least until recently.
+Even the early pandemic losses were short-lived, with a quick turnaround that lasted into 2022.
 As a result, many younger investors have overestimated their risk tolerance.

 Sure, on an intellectual level, they may understand that an all-stock portfolio will likely experience multiple haircuts, but if they haven’t actually experienced it, that doesn’t mean much.
 In his immortal book, Where Are The Customers’ Yachts?, first published in 1940, Wall Street trader Fred Schwed put it like this: “There are certain things that cannot be adequately explained to a virgin either by words or pictures.
 Nor can any description that I might offer here even approximate what it feels like to lose a real chunk of money that you used to own.”

 If I still haven’t convinced you, Jonathan, the good news is that building a global stock portfolio is simpler and cheaper than it’s ever been.
 The Vanguard All-Equity ETF Portfolio (VEQT) allows you to achieve this with a single fund.
 This ETF is approximately 40% US equities, 30% Canadian equities and 30% international equities, covering both developed and emerging markets.
-It holds about 12,000 stocks from around the world, and it gets automatically rebalanced so it requires virtually no maintenance—all for an annual management fee of just 0.22%.
+It holds nearly 14,000 stocks from around the world, and it gets automatically rebalanced, so it requires virtually no maintenance—all for an annual management expense ratio (MER) fee of just 0.24%.